hashicorp/setup-terraform/README.md

 ## Inputs

-The following inputs are supported.
+The action supports the following inputs:

-- `cli_config_credentials_hostname` - (optional) The hostname of a Terraform Cloud/Enterprise instance to place within the credentials block of the Terraform CLI configuration file.
+- `cli_config_credentials_hostname` - (optional) The hostname of a Terraform Cloud/Enterprise instance to
+   place within the credentials block of the Terraform CLI configuration file.
 Defaults to `app.terraform.io`.

-- `cli_config_credentials_token` - (optional) The API token for a Terraform Cloud/Enterprise instance to place within the credentials block of the Terraform CLI configuration file.
+- `cli_config_credentials_token` - (optional) The API token for a Terraform Cloud/Enterprise instance to
+   place within the credentials block of the Terraform CLI configuration file.

 - `terraform_version` - (optional) The version of Terraform CLI to install.
-A value of `latest` will install the latest version of Terraform CLI.
+Instead of a full version string, you can also specify a constraint string (see [Semver Ranges](https://www.npmjs.com/package/semver#ranges) for available range specifications).
+Examples are: `<1.13.0`, `~1.12`, `1.12.x` (all three installing the latest available 1.12 version).
+The special value of `latest` installs the latest version of Terraform CLI.
 Defaults to `latest`.

-- `terraform_wrapper` - (optional) Whether or not to install a wrapper to wrap subsequent calls of the `terraform` binary and expose its STDOUT, STDERR, and exit code as outputs named `stdout`, `stderr`, and `exitcode` respectively.
+- `terraform_wrapper` - (optional) Whether to install a wrapper to wrap subsequent calls of the `terraform` binary and expose its STDOUT, STDERR, and exit code as outputs named `stdout`, `stderr`, and `exitcode` respectively.
 Defaults to `true`.

 ## Outputs

 This action does not configure any outputs directly.
-However, when the `terraform_wrapper` input is set to `true`, the following outputs will be available for subsequent steps that call the `terraform` binary.
+However, when you set the `terraform_wrapper` input to `true`, the following outputs is available for subsequent steps that call the `terraform` binary.

 - `stdout` - The STDOUT stream of the call to the `terraform` binary.